Sydney Harbour Islands: Which Ones Can You Actually Visit?

 Spectacle Island /Gong-ul

-At one time known as Dawes Island it has been used since the earliest days of the colony for munitions storage.
-Firstly as a way of keeping excess gunpowder a safe distance from the settlement and later as the official munitions storage base the Royal Navy.
+It has been used for munitions storage since the earliest days of the colony, first to keep excess gunpowder a safe distance from the settlement and later as the official storage base for the Royal Navy.
+Most of the buildings on the island date from that period and take up the majority of the available land.

 Snapper Island / Ar-ra-re-agon